jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ![*which bash on Fedora*](images/Chapter-07/editors/bash/which-fedora.png "which Fedora")

 Remember the command to insert a new line?
 That would be ```ESC shift + o```.
 The rest of creating a shell script is the same as you have been doing on the command line.
 The shell script will execute lines in sequential order allowing you to chain commands together.
-Let's type some commands to display the last 10 lines of the hosts.deny file provided from chapter 6 and add in a message to the user.
+Let's type some commands to display the last 10 lines of the `hosts.deny` file provided from chapter 7 and add in a message to the user.

 ```bash
 #!/usr/bin/bash